Kings MMA

 Kings MMA was founded in 2010 in Huntington Beach, California by Rafael Cordeiro, the long-time former Chute Boxe Academy head coach.
 The gym brought the Chute Boxe Brazilian Muay Thai tradition to the California training scene — a more accessible variant of the brutal training culture that had defined PRIDE-era Brazilian MMA.

-Cordeiro's coaching pedigree from Chute Boxe (Wanderlei Silva, Shogun Rua, Anderson Silva early-career, Murilo Ninja, Murilo Bustamante) gave Kings MMA immediate credibility when it opened.
+Cordeiro's coaching pedigree from Chute Boxe (Wanderlei Silva, Shogun Rua, Anderson Silva in his early career, Murilo "Ninja" Rua, Murilo Bustamante) gave Kings MMA immediate credibility when it opened.
+By 2012 the gym had expanded to one of the largest combat-sports training facilities in Southern California, with permanent staff handling striking, wrestling, BJJ, and S&C.

 The roster

-• Lyoto Machida (training affiliations) — UFC LHW champion 2009
+- Lyoto Machida (training affiliations) — UFC LHW champion 2009.
+Lyoto trained at Kings during portions of his middleweight transition era.

 The Brazilian Muay Thai program